jenkinpan/homebrew-tap/QUICKSTART.md

 - Ensure the binary tarballs were uploaded to the release

 ### Workflow not triggering
-- Verify `TAP_GITHUB_TOKEN` secret is set in both repositories
+- Verify `TAP_DEPLOY_KEY` secret is set in both repositories
-- Check the token has `repo` and `workflow` scopes
+- Check the deploy key is added to homebrew-tap with write access
-- Ensure the token hasn't expired
+- Ensure the private key includes BEGIN/END lines

 ### SHA256 checksum mismatch
 - Don't manually edit checksums - they're auto-calculated